sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

 * loss_yr_period_logic_guide.txt
   - .txt file describing the different periods water cycling variables are broken into before and after forest loss events in catchments.

+* add_attributes_to_loss_stat_frames
+  - R script that merges file with all calculated hydrologic variables (RB and EI) with their respective biophysical attribute variables.